AballayNicolas/AballayNicolas/README.md

 <h3 align="left">Connect with me:</h3>

-If you want to know more about my projects or about me, contact me:
+If you want to know more about my projects or about me:

 ## Contact